Roblox/creator-docs/content/en-us/luau/type-checking.md

 ## Type Exports

-Types can be exported through `Class.ModuleScript` using the `export` keyword infront of a type definition
+Types can be exported through `Class.ModuleScript` using the `export` keyword infront of a type definition.

 ```lua
 export type Cat = {